AirGuanZ/imgui-filebrowser/README.md

 #include <imfilebrowser.h>
 ```

-It's hard for me to design interface for a stateless file browser.
-Thus, instead of creating a file dialog by a immediate function call, you need to create a `ImGui::FileBrowser` instance, open it with member function `Open()`, and call `Display()` in each frame.
+Instead of creating a file dialog by a immediate function call, you need to create a `ImGui::FileBrowser` instance, open it with member function `Open()`, and call `Display()` in each frame.
 Here is a simple example:

 ```cpp
 #include <imgui.h>